 What is the best country to visit in South East Asia?

-Indonesia obviously!
-I have come back to Bali four times already, it is my happy place, I feel freedom.
+Indonesia obviously! i have come back to Bali four times already, it is my happy place, I feel freedom.
 I love the feeling to be on a scooter cruising down the road surrounded by rice paddy fields, everything is green, wind is blowing in your face, and it is just this incredible feeling of freedom that washes over you.
 Bali is definitely my happy place.
 I love Malaysia as well.
 The food is incredible and the culture is so diverse.
-You do not know if the person, restaurant or shop is Indian, Chines, Malay or from somewhere else.
-It is like a surprise hiding in every corner, a great place to just go and get lost.
+You do not know if the person, restaurant or shop is Indian, Chinese, Malay or from somewhere else.
+It is like a surprise hiding in every corner., a great place to just go and get lost.

 You have been on the road for a while now.
 How do you make an income while traveling?

 I get paid to take photographs all around the world.
 I do not make a lot of money.
 I actually make a lot less than when I used to work corporate back in New York City.
 But I have learned to live with less, and have grown to sacrifice some of the things I thought I needed back in the city.
 I traded those in for a life filled with more experiences, usually barefoot.
 I used to have tons of shoes that I never wore, and now I live everyday in flip-flops or with no shoes at all.
 I am happier doing what I love, making less money and spending less money plus I would not trade this lifestyle for all of the bags and shoes in the world.